Buildings & Energy

 - UofL has made massive investments to retrofit its existing facilities in order to increase the efficiency of our operations, reduce costs, consume less energy and water, and produce less pollution as a result.

-- This $46.2 million project, involving 88 buildings (6.2 million square feet) on all three UofL campuses will directly save the university $4.4 million every year and reduce our annual carbon dioxide emissions alone by over 46,000 tons (the equivalent of removing 7,690 cars from the road).
+- Our $52 million investment in efficiency, through an energy savings performance contract with Siemens, stretched over three phases from 2009-2017.
+The project involved upgrades to over 88 buildings (6.2 million square feet) on all three UofL campuses.
+These improvements are projected to directly save the university over $4.4 million every year and reduce our annual carbon dioxide emissions by over 46,000 tons (the equivalent of removing 7,690 cars from the road).

 - With these improvements, UofL expects to reduce its utility bill by about $12,086 per day!

 - These efforts have already produced documented results.
-In FY 2011-12, Belknap Campus reduced fuel use 48%, electricity use 27%, and water use 31%.
+In FY 2011-12, for example, we documented that Belknap Campus alone reduced fuel use 48%, electricity use 27%, and water use 31%.
 Efficiency-minded campus users helped us exceed our engineers' expectations!
 They had predicted fuel use to decline nearly 40% and electricity use to drop at least 20% annually.
 Read more.

 Some examples of efficient lighting and insulation jackets installed at UofL.